Italy to test EU rules again with Veneto banks bailout

 With a criminal investigation underway over fraud allegations, the banks are offering to settle with around 170,000 shareholders who were in many cases persuaded to buy their shares in exchange for loans.
 The aim is to shield the banks from future lawsuits and further losses.

 The two lenders said initially they were aiming for an 80 percent take-up.
-As of Wednesday, Popolare di Vicenza said it stood at 64 percent and Veneto Banca at 62 percent.
+As of Friday both stood at around 50 percent.

-The source close to the two banks said a take-up of 60-70 percent should be enough to convince European authorities that legal risks have been greatly reduced.
-The offer was due to expire on Wednesday but it was extended until March 28.
+The source close to the two banks said that if they can reach a take-up of 60-70 percent by the time the offer ends on Wednesday, this should be enough to convince European authorities that legal risks have been greatly reduced.

-(additional reporting by Giselda Vagnoni in Rome and Valentina Za in Milan, writing Silvia Aloisi, editing by Philippa Fletcher and Giles Elgood)
+(additional reporting by Giselda Vagnoni in Rome and Valentina Za in Milan, writing Silvia Aloisi, editing by Philippa Fletcher)